Pet Health

 Glaucoma is treated via a medical or surgical procedure.
 The vet determines the best glaucoma dog treatment based on the condition’s progression and individual factors.
 The main treatment goals for glaucoma are intraocular pressure (IOP) reduction and pain relief.

-A stress-free environment, a healthy diet, using a harness instead of a collar, and administering CBD oil are helpful aspects of dog glaucoma management.
+A stress-free environment, a healthy diet, using a harness instead of a collar, are helpful aspects of dog glaucoma management.

 What is Glaucoma in Dogs?